-While this one was only a 210-hp S trim (no LSD, big brakes), it is a quick car
+While this one was only a 210-hp S trim (no limited-slip differential, no big brakes), it is a quick car

 I went to Emich Volkswagen in Denver and had an hourlong meeting (including test drive) with the very helpful John (sales).
 He ran my info through a preliminary credit check (660, not as good as I’d like), and a VW Financing approval request.
 I qualified for a lease, my choice 3 years or 4.